paulhurrle/paulhurrle.github.io/_portfolio/blocchat.md

 ---
 layout: post
-title: BlocChat
+title: Prattle
 thumbnail-path: "/img/blocchat1.png"
-short-description: BlocChat is an app that leverages AngularJS and Firebase to create a personalized chat room experience.
+short-description: Prattle is an app that leverages AngularJS and Firebase to create a personalized chat room experience.

 ---